Consensys/besu-plugins/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [Quorum Plugins Code of Conduct](CODE-OF-CONDUCT.md).
+This project and everyone participating in it is governed by the [Quorum Besu Plugins Code of Conduct](CODE-OF-CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [private@pegasys.tech].
+Please report unacceptable behavior to [info@consensys.net].

 ## I just have a quick question